NeuroJSON/jsonlab/README.txt

-                          numerical element will be shown without a square bracket, unless it is the root object; if 0, square brackets are forced for any numerical arrays. opt can be replaced by a list of ('param',value) pairs.
+                          numerical element will be shown without a square bracket, unless it is the root object; if 0, square brackets are forced for any numerical arrays. opt.ForceRootName [0|1]: when set to 1 and rootname is empty, savejson will use the name of the passed obj variable as the root object name; if obj is an expression and does not have a name, 'root' will be used; if this is set to 0 and rootname is empty, the root level will be merged down to the lower level. opt can be replaced by a list of ('param',value) pairs.
 The param string is equivallent to a field in opt.
   output: